garrandall/popular-music-data/tracks/i-feel-a-song--in-my-heart--gladys-knight-and-the-pips.md

 I feel a song in my heart again
 The man is all that I need to fill my love up

-I feel a song, ooh, what a feelin'
+I feel a song, oh, what a feelin'
 I feel it takin' me higher and higher
 I feel a song in my heart again
 His kind of lovin' I can never get enough of

 I don't need your lovin' 'cause I got his lovin'
-Woo, I feel a song again, ooh, y'all, I've been born again, ooh...
+Woo, I feel a song again, oh, y'all, I've been born again, oh...
 (I feel a song in my heart again)
 (Feel it)